YingfanWang/PaCMAP/README.md

 - `n_components`: the number of dimension of the output.
 Default to 2.

 - `n_neighbors`: the number of neighbors considered in the k-Nearest Neighbor graph.
-Default to 10 for dataset whose sample size is smaller than 10000.
-For large dataset whose sample size (n) is larger than 10000, the default value is: 10 + 15 * (log10(n) - 4).
+Default to 10.
+We also allow this parameter to be set to `None` to enable the auto-selection of number of neighbors: the number of neighbors will be set to 10 for dataset whose sample size is smaller than 10000.
+For large dataset whose sample size (n) is larger than 10000, the value is: 10 + 15 * (log10(n) - 4).

 - `MN_ratio`: the ratio of the number of mid-near pairs to the number of neighbors, `n_MN` = <img src="https://latex.codecogs.com/gif.latex?\lfloor" title="\lfloor" /> `n_neighbors * MN_ratio` <img src="https://latex.codecogs.com/gif.latex?\rfloor" title="\rfloor" /> .
 Default to 0.5.